Jamie McMillan, Founder of KickAss Careers

 Engage, Educate and Encourage

-Her mission: Engage, Educate and Encourage youth to consider careers in skilled trades and technology through school and community outreach.
+Her mission is to engage, educate and encourage youth to consider careers in skilled trades and technology through school and community outreach.

 Workplace Equality Awareness Ribbon (WE Ribbon)